iddi/sofia/README.md

 # Scenario 'semantic connections'
 -----------------------------------------------------------

-download the semantic connections KP stuff from: https://github.com/iddi/nl.tue.id.sofia/tree/master/nl.tue.id.sofia.semanticconnections
+download the semantic connections KP stuff from: https://github.com/iddi/sofia/tree/master/nl.tue.id.sofia.semanticconnections

 1) In the file TripleStore.py change line 12

-"smartSpace = ('<SIB NAME>', (TCPConnector, ('<IP ADDRESS OF COMPUTER WITH RUNNING SIB>', <PORT>)))" with your specifics.
+    smartSpace = ('<SIB NAME>', (TCPConnector, ('<IP ADDRESS OF COMPUTER WITH RUNNING SIB>', <PORT>)))

+with your specifics.

 2) In the file "lightKP.py" change the line

-"    lightPort = serial.Serial("COM3:",115200)"
+    lightPort = serial.Serial("COM3:",115200)

 with the serial port of the light Bluetooth device (ArduinoBT).
-On Windows this is probably "COMn:" (DON'T FORGET THE : !!), and on Mac this is something like "/dev/tty/<???>".
+On Windows this is probably `COMn:` (DON'T FORGET THE : !!), and on Mac this is something like `/dev/tty/<???>`.

 3) In the file "connectorKP.py" change the line

-"ser = serial.Serial('COM5:',115200)"
+    ser = serial.Serial('COM5:',115200)

 with the serial port of the FireFly device.
-On Windows this is probably "COMn:" (DON'T FORGET THE : !!), and on Mac this is something like "/dev/tty.FireFly-451A-SPP".
+On Windows this is probably `COMn:` (DON'T FORGET THE : !!), and on Mac this is something like "/dev/tty.FireFly-451A-SPP".

 4) Logitech Media Server

 To install the Logitech Media Server go to: http://wiki.slimdevices.com/index.php/Windows_Installation_Guide